 Director of Fixed Income, Portfolio Manager

 Tom joined the Narwhal team in the fall of 2018.
 He has a bachelor’s degree in Finance from Kennesaw State University.
 Tom has spent his career trading fixed income on both an institutional and retail level, specializing in Municipal Bonds.
 He holds Series 7 and Series 66 Licenses.
-Tom lives in East Atlanta Village with his wife, Maeve.
+Tom lives in Marietta with his wife, Maeve.
 When he’s not in the office, he enjoys playing rugby, traveling and watching Tennessee football.

 At Narwhal Capital Management, you’re more than just a portfolio, and it’s not all about the numbers.
 Let’s start with a meeting about your needs and future goals.